Meditation guide. I thought it was time to write an epic, down-to-earth post about meditation for beginners. I mean…

 Many people make it more difficult than it needs to be, but it’s easy with these steps:

 - Step 1: Find a good time.
-Anytime is a good time to meditate, but most people have a favorite — a time when they are most alert or don’t feel rushed.
+Anytime is a good time to calm the mind and meditate, but most people have a favorite — a time when they are most alert or don’t feel rushed.
 Some prefer the morning, when they know they won’t fall asleep; others prefer midday or bedtime.
 The best time to do meditation is the time that’s right for you!